Photuris lucicrescens: Description

 P. lucicrescens is a large firefly, with adults measuring 15-20 mm long.
 They appear to be hunchbacked when viewed from the side.
 They have brown wing covers, or elytra, with wide light-colored side margins and stripes in the center of each side, starting from the shoulder and extending almost the entire length of the body.
 The head shield, or pronotum, is yellow, with a dark arrow in the center, which is often interrupted, appearing as two separate marks.
 The dark central mark is bounded by red or orange.
 Photuris fireflies have longer legs than species in the other common firefly genus in the United States, Photinus.
 The legs are pale close to the body.
 Lanterns are visible on the abdomen as pale segments.

-Etymology

-Photuris has its origins in the Greek words for light, "phot", and tail, or "ouros".
-The specific epithet combines the prefix luci- from the Latin word for light with the Latin root for crescendo, describing this species' flash, which grows in intensity.
+Cabinet specimens described in the Smithsonian Miscellaneous Collections are noted to have pale coxae, with brownish color of in-fuscate areas.
+A strong development of the lutescent borders and oblique vitta of elytra, with irregularly lutescent areas in the first three or four visible sternites.